nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### 4.5.2 Viewing daily route
 Shows the generated route for the schedule of the selected day, if applicable.<br>
 Format : `show daily route → DAY_NUMBER`
 - When the day command is entered, the application will display the list of available days for which daily routes have been saved.

+- NUSMaze will then prompt you for a `DAY_NUMBER`.

+- The `DAY_NUMBER` must be the index of one of the available days which has been displayed.

+#### 4.5.3 Clearing daily route
+Clears the schedule of the selected day, if applicable.<br>
+Format : `clear daily route → DAY_NUMBER`
+- When the day command is entered, the application will display the list of available days for which daily routes have been saved.